gpavlov2016/RoboND-Rover-Project/README.md

   ** Rocks - those are tiny pieces of the image that usaully appear in a navigable terrain but have distinct golden color.
 To detect them the function detect_rock() uses yellow color range in RGB space as follows:
     rgb_thresh_min = (110, 110, 5)
     rgb_thresh_max = (255, 255, 90)
+    Here is an example how image with a rock might look like:
     ![Example of rock][image3]

+The resulting image after applying the binarization based on Navigble Terrain color thresholding:
 ![The resulting image after applying the binarization based on Navigble Terrain color thresholding][image5]

 * Rover-to-world coordinate map conversion to align the classified terrain image with world map.
 * Cartezian-to-polar coordinate converstion to aid the decision methods with average calculations.

-![Visualization of the pipeline after applying each step to the image.
+Here is a visualization of the pipeline after applying each step to the image.
 The red arrow in the right bottom image shows the average angle of navigable terrain in rover polar coordinates
-][image6]
+![alt text]][image6]

 The decision logic is based on a state machine with 3 modes:
 * Forward - the rover sees navigable terrain and drives forward towards the average angle of navigable terrain